 Generally related to infectious diseases and not drug exposure.
 The most commonly associated infections are herpes simplex virus and Mycoplasma pneumoniae.
-Other associated infections include hepatitis B, Epstein-Barr virus, cytomegalovirus, histoplasmosis (with concomitant erythema nodosum), orf (parapox virus that can be transmitted from sheep or goats to humans), coccidioidomycosis, Kawasaki disease, herpes zoster, and gardnerella.
+Other less commonly associated infections include hepatitis B, Epstein-Barr virus, cytomegalovirus, histoplasmosis (with concomitant erythema nodosum), orf (parapox virus that can be transmitted from sheep or goats to humans), coccidioidomycosis, Kawasaki disease, herpes zoster, and gardnerella.

-Associated drugs include aminopenicillins, docetaxel, TNF-alpha inhibitors, antimalarials, anticonvulsants, and lidocaine injections.
-Statin medications have been associated with photo-induced lesions.
-Hepatitis B vaccine and allergic response to contact allergens have also been known to elicit the disorder.
+Associated drugs include aminopenicillins, docetaxel, tumor necrosis factor-alpha inhibitors, antimalarials, anticonvulsants, and lidocaine injections.
+Phenylbutazone, triclocarban, paclitaxel, and statin medications have been associated with photo-induced lesions.
+Vaccines such as hepatitis B, smallpox, varicella, meningococcal, human papillomavirus, and hantavirus, and allergic response to contact allergens have also been known to elicit the disorder.